Compare/Check Point Harmony / Avanan

 3

 Harmony recognizes its own server as sender.
-To avoid mail loop — safelists it.
+To avoid a mail loop, it safelists it.

 4